chrisyrniu/active_hierarchical_imitation_and_reinforcement_learning/README.md

 # AHIRL in Ant-Maze Environment
-MADDPG implementation in Google Research Football
+Active Hierarchical Imitation and Reinforcement Learning (AHIRL) implementation in Ant-Maze environment.

 Please see our [report](https://chrisyrniu.github.io/files/report_ahirl.pdf) of this work.